Voxeldeev/voxbox/README.md

-# JummBox
+# GoldBox

-JummBox is an online tool for sketching and sharing instrumental melodies.
+GoldBox is an online tool for sketching and sharing instrumental melodies.
 You can find it [here](https://aurysystem.github.io/goldbox).
-It is a modification of the [original BeepBox](https://beepbox.co), focused on improving ease-of-use.
+It is a modification of JummBox which inturn is a modifcation of the [original BeepBox](https://beepbox.co).

+The primary goal of GoldBox is to incrase the range of sounds an timbres Beepbox is capable of as well as adding new automations and small features to reduce repetive actions.

 All song data is packaged into the URL at the top of your browser.
 When you make changes to the song, the URL is updated to reflect your changes.
 When you are satisfied with your song, just copy and paste the URL to save and share your song!

-JummBox is free, as is BeepBox.
+GoldBox is free, as is BeepBox.
 If you ever feel so inclined, definitely send something to the original creator, [John Nesky](http://www.johnnesky.com/)'s
 [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=QZJTX9GRYEV9N&currency_code=USD).
 He deserves it :)

 ## Compiling